michaelkang01/Job-Seeking-Website/doc/sprint3/sprint3.md

 As a recruiter I want to create an account for my company

-As a recruiter, I want to be able to view an applicant's short pitch video
+As a recruiter, I want to be able to view an applicant's short pitch video (Kiryl)

 As a recruiter, I want to be able to accept or reject applications.
+(Seyon)

 Spikes There are no spikes in particular to document; these tasks are not critically complicated.